dhairyagrawal/MagicalArena/README.md

 Have fun playing the MagicalArena game!

 ## Game Rules
-Players take turns attacking and defending.
+Players take turns attacking and defending.<br>
-Each player rolls a six-sided die for their attack and defense.
-Damage is calculated based on the attack value, die roll, and opponent's defense.
-The game ends when one player's health reaches 0.
+Each player rolls a six-sided die for their attack and defense.<br> Damage is calculated based on the attack value, die roll, and opponent's defense.<br> The game ends when one player's health reaches 0.<br>

 ## Sample Gameplay
    ```bash